daattali/ddpcr/README.md

 Here are two basic examples of how to use `ddpcr` to analyze and plot your ddPCR data.
 One example shows an analysis where the gating thresholds are manually set, and the other example uses the automated analysis.
-Note how `ddpcr` is designed to play nicely with the [magrittr pipe](https://github.com/smbache/magrittr) `%>%` for easier pipeline workflows.
 Explanation will follow, these are just here as a teaser.

+> Note how `ddpcr` is designed to play nicely with the [magrittr
+> pipe](https://github.com/smbache/magrittr) `%>%` for easier pipeline
+> workflows.

     library(ddpcr)
     dir <- system.file("sample_data", "small", package = "ddpcr")